Quinten Dekkers

-Quinten Dekkers (born 4 January 2001) is a Dutch professional footballer who plays as a right-back for Koninklijke HFC.
+Quinten Dekkers (born 4 January 2001) is a Dutch footballer who most recently played as a right-back for Koninklijke HFC.

 Club career

 On 26 April 2020, Dekkers signed his first professional contract with Jong AZ.
-He made his professional debut with Jong AZ in a 6–1 Eerste Divisie loss to NAC Breda on 29 August 2020.
+He made his professional debut with Jong AZ in a 6–1 Eerste Divisie loss to NAC on 29 August 2020.

 International career

-Born in the Netherlands, Dekkers is of Indonesian descent through his mother.
-He is a youth international for the Netherlands.
+Born in the Netherlands, Dekkers grew up in Heiloo and is of Indonesian descent through his mother.
+He is a former youth international for the Netherlands.